CBD Effect – How Does Cannabidiol Work in the Body?

 - Hormone balancing: Helpful for PMS, menopausal symptoms

-- Antibacterial: Supportive for skin inflammations or intimate complaints
+- Antibacterial: supportive in skin inflammations or intimate complaints

 The effect of CBD depends on: